devditoi/vstd_blockchain/devlog.md

     - [ ] Replace all `self.chain` to the new storage wrapper
     - [ ] REWRITE all the old dummy chain logic for like, serialize, deserialize.
     - [ ] Rewrite chain sync, chain deserialization

+## June 26, 2025

+### Problems
+- Continue solving the chain sync problems and chain deserialization problems.
+- Continue solving `Current chain deserialization assumes loading the entire chain at once, which is inefficient and unrealistic for syncing nodes in a real network.`

+### Solutions
+- [x] Depricated any chain sync and remove any other chain dummy objects.
+- [ ] Refactor all `self.chain` references to use new storage wrapper.
+    - [ ] Replace all `self.chain` to the new storage wrapper
+    - [ ] REWRITE all the old dummy chain logic for like, serialize, deserialize.
+    - [ ] Rewrite chain sync, chain deserialization